Non-inverting amplifier is an op-amp-based amplifier with positive voltage gain.

-Here, in the above circuit, an external resistance R1 and feedback resistance Rf at inverting input of the op amp.
-Now, applying Kirchhoff Current Law, we get,
+Here, in the above circuit, we connect an external resistance R1 and feedback resistance Rf at inverting input.
+Now, by applying Kirchhoff Current Law, we get,

-Again, Therefore, equation (i) can be rewritten as,
+Therefore, equation (i) can be rewritten as,

 This term does not contain any negative parts.
 Hence, it proves that the input signal to the circuit gets amplified without changing its polarity at the output.